TouK/nussknacker/docs/integration/Sql.md

 | initialSize     | false    | 0       | Minimum idle size               |

 > As a user you have to provide the database driver.
-> It should be placed in flink /lib folder (/opt/flink/lib), more info can be found in [Flink Documentation](https://ci.apache.org/projects/flink/flink-docs-stable/docs/ops/debugging/debugging_classloading/#unloading-of-dynamically-loaded-classes-in-user-code).
+> It should be placed in Flink's /lib folder (/opt/flink/lib), more info can be found in [Flink Documentation](https://ci.apache.org/projects/flink/flink-docs-stable/docs/ops/debugging/debugging_classloading/#unloading-of-dynamically-loaded-classes-in-user-code).
-> Additionally it should be placed in nussknacker /lib folder (/opt/nussknacker/lib)
+> Additionally it should be placed in Nussknacker's /lib folder (/opt/nussknacker/lib)

-Next you have to configure component itself.
+Next you have to configure the component itself.

-You can have multiple components for multiple various database connections.
-You can also specify only one of them.
+You can support various database connections by defining multiple `Sql` component instances.

 ```
 components {